binnyva/DZG-Notes/Permanent Notes in Zettelkasten.md

 - Write as if you are writing for someone else - use full sentences, show sources.
 - Be precise, clear and brief
 - Should be understood even if you don't know the context it was taken from.

+Format/Content of the note should be just these...
+- Title
+- The Idea
+- Tags
+- Source
+- Links to other notes

+Many people in the PKM space calls this a '*Zettel*'(note).